-To view the settings for a specific SQL Server instance, go to the Security Summary view, select the respective instance from the Servers in Policy tree, then go to the Settings tab.
+To view the settings for a specific SQL Server instance in IDERA SQL Secure, go to the Security Summary view, select the respective instance from the Servers in Policy tree, then go to the Settings tab.

 The Settings tab lists the security settings collected for the selected SQL Server instance.
 By default, SQL Secure sorts this data by setting name.
 To sort by instance name, click By Server in the grid menu bar located in the upper right section.